timocafe/poly/README.md

 ```
 For the story:
 The directory poly/lib/scalar and poly/lib/vector contain the implementation of every exp(x).
 The generation of all theses files is performed with main.cpp of the lib directory.

+If your machine is super experimental you may switch off (POLY_CYME,POLY_BENCH,POLY_TEST).
+Then you will a get a library for every implementation of the exp, free to you to work a simple benchmark with it.